Department of Computer Science and Engineering

 We study discrete objects such as strings, trees, graphs, etc., and have a special interest in the design of efficient approximation algorithms with good performance bounds.
 Our past work includes approximation algorithms for shortest common superstrings and directed Steiner trees.
 We have also worked on an average-case analysis technique based on the incompressibility method, which involves the theory of Kolmogorov complexity.
 Our result on the average size of Heilbronn's triangles was featured/reported in popular science magazines and newspapers:

 We are interested in developing efficient algorithms and software for computational problems in molecular biology and genomics.
-Our recent work includes efficient algorithms for haplotype inference on pedigrees, genome-scale ortholog assignment, isoform inference, and metagenomics.
+Our past work includes efficient algorithms for haplotype inference on pedigrees, genome-scale ortholog assignment, isoform inference, metagenomics, and isoform-based differential analysis.
 PedPhase is a suite of programs for inferring haplotypes from genotypes on a pedigree.
 TISHunter is a web server for predicting translation initiation sites in eukaryotic mRNAs using a support vector machine.
-W-AlignAce is a web server for discovering motifs from sequence and expression (or ChIP-chip) data.
-MSOAR is a method for predicting orthologous genes between closely related genomes that takes gene order into consideration.
+MSOAR is a method for predicting orthologous genes between closely related genomes that takes gene order into consideration (see the Github page for source code).
 IsoLasso is a combinatorial approach for inferring mRNA isoforms and their expression levels from RNA-Seq data.
 See the feature article in Genetic Engineering and Biotechnology News mentioning our work on isoform inference and differential expression analysis.